Baloise-CodeCamp-2022/flux-de-travail/batch-workflows/README.md

 # Batch Usecases for Argo-Workflow

+After some tweaks on our local machines with the [well documented getting-started tutorials](https://argoproj.github.io/argo-workflows/walk-through/), we try to setup argo-workflow in our incubator-cluster.

 We decided to deploy argo-workflow-controller central in it's own namespace and to publish project/team-specific workflow-templates in it's decentral managed namespaces.

 To be able to run workflows in decentral namespaces like our `flux*`-namespaces, we grant the argo-workflow-controller with [this argo-cluster-rolebinding template](https://github.com/baloise-incubator/code-camp-apps/blob/master/flux01/templates/argo-cluster-rolebinding.yaml).